What can the helpline do for me?

 - I think I am having a medical/psychiatric crisis.
 Can you help?

-The NEDIC helpline is open Monday through Thursday from 9am to 9pm, and Fridays from 9am to 5pm (all times EST).
-You can call us toll-free at 1-866-NEDIC-20 (416-340-4156 in the GTA) or chat with us online.
+The NEDIC helpline is open Monday through Thursday from 9am to 9pm, Fridays from 9am to 5pm, and Saturday and Sundays from 12:00 - 5:00pm (all times ET).
+You can call us toll-free at 1-866-633-4220 (416-340-4156 in the GTA) or chat with us online.
 You can also email the helpline at email@example.com.
 We’re here to offer information, support, resources, and referrals to individuals living with eating disorders and their loved ones/supporters, and because we believe that #talkingsaveslives.
 All of the resources mentioned on this page are available at nedic.ca/resources.